Complexes

 Midlife Transformation

 Midlife can be a time of tumultuous transformations with unexpected reversals of fortune, vocational indecision, and new emerging life paths that can make their sudden demands upon the ego to heed the Self’s callings to wholeness.
 Having a Jungian psychotherapist or Jungian analyst to work with in-depth during this period of personal grief and loss of one's former persona can lead to a recognition and inner acceptance of the destiny one is meant to be living.
 During this muddled midlife state of affairs, big dreams of destiny may emerge.
 During this time the inner voice may come forth to do its work of helping to re-connect a person to their greatest life’s meaning and path towards wholeness.
 Jungian analysis and dream work can help facilitate this process.
-Heeding vocational dreams and outer synchronistic events during this period of change can help to heal a person from meaninglessness existence and and neurosis and fill one with a new sense of significance.
-As an archetype of destiny the vocational archetype may lead a patient to experience rapid inspirations and creative renewals.
+Heeding vocational dreams and outer synchronistic events during this period of change can help to heal a person from meaninglessness existence and neurosis and fill one with a new sense of significance.
+As an archetype of destiny, the vocational archetype may lead a patient to experience rapid inspirations and creative renewals.
 Relief may come at the recognition that one has found a way to stay connected to the Self; by opening up new possibilities of relationships and purposeful channels of sacred work, heeding the call can turn existential crises into spiritual metamorphosis.
 Transformation at midlife involves a change from a career-orientation to a vocational-orientation, where the aim is no longer placed upon the ego and its limited needs, but upon ever-increasing Self-knowledge, which springs from one’s deepest sense of joy and being.
 Once the call to wholeness is heard and surrendered to, it may bring with it a sense of renewed energy and lessening of past hurts and traumas.
 Vocational dreams can provide new insights into the way ahead and help steer the ship of one’s destiny towards newly achieved shores of peace.
 Neurotic symptoms such as anxiety and depression may begin to dissolve as the ego lets go of disordered emotions and allows the Self to take a lead in the establishment of an ordered symbolic life in accordance with the harmonious plan of Nature.
 Understanding the relationship between dreams with vocational significance and meaningful chance, or what Jung called synchronicity, can be of great benefit during the passage from disorder to temporary order during midlife’s transformations.

 This Video describes the correspondence between vocational dreams and what C. G. Jung called Synchronicity: the principle of acausal coincidence, or meaningful chance.